Michael van Gerwen: 2022

 In his 2022 World Championship opener, Van Gerwen beat Chas Barstow before withdrawing prior to his third-round match with Chris Dobey after testing positive for COVID-19.
 In July, Van Gerwen reached the final of the World Matchplay for the first time in six years, where he defeated Gerwyn Price to win his third World Matchplay title, meaning that he had won at every PDC Premier Event that was held in 2022 at least three times.

-Van Gerwen added to the World Matchplay with two further ranking TV titles by also winning the Wirkd Grand Prix for the sixth time, beating Nathan Aspinall in the final; and won the 2022 Players Championship Finals with victory over Rob Cross.
-He also won the 2022 Premier League.
+Van Gerwen also added to two further ranking TV titles like the World Grand Prix for the sixth time, beating Nathan Aspinall in the final; and won the 2022 Players Championship Finals with an 11–6 victory over Rob Cross.
+He also won the 2022 Premier League against Joe Cullen in the final.

 2023

-Van Gerwen returned to the World Championship as #3 seed.
-He opened his campaign with a 3–0 victory over Lewy Williams, before defeating Mensur Suljović 4–2 with an average of 107.66.
-A fourth round win over Dirk van Duijvenbode was followed by whitewash victories over Chris Dobey and Dimitri Van den Bergh, the latter with a 108.28 average, qualified Van Gerwen for his sixth World Darts Championship final, where he lost to Michael Smith 4–7.
+Van Gerwen opened his 2023 World Championship campaign with a 3–0 victory over Lewy Williams, before defeating Mensur Suljović 4–2 with an average of 107.66.
+A fourth round win over Dirk van Duijvenbode was followed by whitewash victories over Chris Dobey and Dimitri Van den Bergh, the latter with a 108.28 average, qualified Van Gerwen for his sixth World Darts Championship final, where he lost 7–4 to Michael Smith.

+At the 2023 UK Open, Van Gerwen was the runner-up, winning matches against Dave Chisnall, Martijn Kleermaker, Luke Humphries, Nathan Aspinall and Dimitri Van den Bergh, before losing the final to Andrew Gilding in a deciding leg.

+An 11–5 victory over Gerwyn Price saw Van Gerwen defend his title in the 2023 Premier League, a record seventh title in the competition moving him clear of Phil Taylor.

+At the 2023 Players Championship Finals, Van Gerwen broke the record for the highest average in the tournament's history, defeating Ross Smith 6–1 with an average of 118.52.
+He eventually was the runner-up after he lost to Luke Humphries 11–9 in the final.

+2024

+In the 2024 World Championship, Van Gerwen cruised through his first three matches, defeating Keane Barry, Richard Veenstra, and Stephen Bunting without dropping a single set to reach the quarterfinals.
+However, in his next match, poor finishing by Van Gerwen led to a shock 5–3 defeat to the unseeded Pro Tour qualifier Scott Williams.
+At the Masters, Van Gerwen reached the final, but was defeated 11–7 by Stephen Bunting.

+At the 2024 UK Open, Van Gerwen suffered a shock fourth-round defeat to Mensur Suljović, losing five legs on the spin en route to a 7–10 loss.
+He achieved four nightly wins during the 2024 Premier League league phase, finishing third in the table and qualifying for the playoffs.
+He lost to Luke Humphries 10–5 in the semi-finals.
+He reached the final of the 2024 World Matchplay but lost 18–15 to Luke Humphries.